 Personal Protective Equipment (PPE) should be considered as the second line of defense in protecting laboratory personnel against chemical hazards after the use of engineering controls.
 PPE is not a substitute for good engineering, or administrative controls, or good work practices, but should be used in conjunction with these controls to ensure the safety and health of university employees and students.

 Hazard assessment and equipment selection

 Record keeping requirements

-- Guidelines for selecting PPE
+Guidelines for selecting PPE

 Hazard assessment certification

 3.1 Laboratory Responsibilities for Personal Protective Equipment (Top)

 Laboratory personnel need to conduct hazard assessments of specific operations occurring in their laboratories to determine what PPE is necessary to safely carry out the operations.
 PPE must be made available to laboratory workers to reduce exposures to hazardous chemicals in the lab.
 Proper PPE includes items such as gloves, eye protection, lab coats, face shields, aprons, boots, hearing protection, etc. PPE must be readily available and most equipment is provided at no cost to the employee.

 When deciding on the appropriate PPE to wear when performing any operations or experiments, a number of factors must be taken into consideration such as: